Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 La Palmera del Indiano, at Barceló Oviedo Cervantes, Oviedo

-La Palmera del Indiano defines itself as a place to enjoy a full-day gastronomic experience — a welcoming meeting point where guests can connect with traditional flavors presented through a contemporary lens.
-Located inside the five-star Barceló Oviedo Cervantes hotel in the city center, the restaurant occupies an elegant historic building dating back to the early 20th century.
+La Palmera del Indiano is the perfect place for an all-day dining experience—a welcoming spot where guests can connect with traditional flavours presented through a contemporary lens.
+Located inside the five-star Barceló Oviedo Cervantes hotel in the city centre, the restaurant is tucked away in an elegant historic building from the early 20th century.

-Its concept draws inspiration from the “Indianos,” Spaniards who emigrated to the Americas in the 19th and early 20th centuries and later returned home with new wealth, ingredients, and culinary ideas.
-This cultural exchange gave rise to a fusion style that blended local traditions with American influences — a heritage that shapes the restaurant’s evolving menu.
+Its concept draws inspiration from the ‘Indiano’ Spaniards who emigrated to the Americas in the late 19th and early 20th centuries, and later returned with new wealth, ingredients and culinary ideas.
+This cultural exchange gave rise to a fusion style that blended local traditions with American influences, a heritage that shapes the restaurant’s evolving menu.

 Guests can visit at any time of day, from breakfast and brunch to tapas or a full tasting menu.
 Signature dishes include fried monkfish bites, pickled northern tuna with citrus notes, pistachio-crusted grouper, and reinterpretations of Latin American classics.
 The result is a refined yet approachable cuisine that appeals to both traditionalists and adventurous diners alike.